jstac/quantecon_nyu_2016/README.md

 Note that the class time has been shifted to Friday 9am--11am, in room 624 of the Econ department (19 W. 4th).

+Please **bring you laptop to the first and all subsequent classes**

 ## References

 * http://quant-econ.net/